joemoose/dungeoneers.d20/docs/character.md

 Is your character musclebound and insightful?
 Fortunate and charming?
 Nimble and hardy?
 Attribute scores define these qualities—your character’s assets and weaknesses.

 Strength is a prime attribute for warriors.
-Dexterity serves thieves well.
+Dexterity serves stealth and thievery well.
 Casting spells requires willpower.

 Roll **2d6+4** four times, noting the results.
 Assign the lowest value to your LUCK and the other three as you prefer to STR, DEX, and WIL.